uphg/unfunt/docs/docs/function.md

 ### Notes

-- Uses MapQueue for efficient cache management with size limits
+- Uses QueueMap for efficient cache management with size limits
 - Preserves the original function's context and arguments
 - Default cache key is JSON.stringify of arguments
 - Useful for expensive computations and recursive functions